Organizers of the Okanagan Fest of Ale announced on March 17 that this year’s event is not going ahead due to the coronavirus pandemic.

 In the meantime, what’s happening in the world is bigger than any one person or event.
 Listen to authorities and take necessary precautions.

-More specific to this blog and its audience: Whether you’re in Alberta, B.C. or elsewhere, do what you can to support your local breweries and other places you enjoy.
+More specific to this site and its audience: Whether you’re in Alberta, B.C. or elsewhere, do what you can to support your local breweries and other places you enjoy.
 Many taprooms and restaurants have already closed their seating areas, but may be offering takeout and/or delivery.
 You can also help them ride out the coming weeks by buying a gift card now.

 Stay healthy, everyone, and let’s all look out for each other.